Skip to main content

 For me and others

 My manager owned the budget and had the final say.
-My stakeholders had projects with additional budgets.
-They had collective power over my team.
-Also, I could leverage some of the task’s completion by collaborating with other teams.
+My stakeholders had projects with additional budgets, so they had collective power over my team.
+Also, I could leverage some of the tasks’ completion by collaborating with other teams.

 What are possible outcomes?